 You will have a complete medical history and physical exam.
 This will involve the nurse, surgeon and medical internist (doctor).

 Vitamins and Mineral Supplements - 2 months before surgery

-You need to take a combination multivitamin/multimineral supplement every day after surgery:
+You need to take a combination multivitamin/multimineral supplement every day before and after surgery.
+This will help you be healthy for surgery and stay healthy after surgery.